 All data sent between Mailbird to their license server is encrypted over a secure HTTPS connection.
 Furthermore, the company doesn’t read any of their client’s emails, and while they collect your name, e-mail, and data on the Mailboard feature usage, they also give you the option to opt out of that data collection, if you so desire.

 Even if it seems like email should be “old-school” these days, compared to instant messaging and social media, the reality is email is as popular as ever.
 Did you know that it’s estimated over 200 billion emails are sent each day?
-Most of these are sent via email marketing services like Constant Contact.
+Most of these are sent via email marketing services like the one provided by Constant Contact.

 That is a staggering amount of information and data circulating the web, and many cyber criminals want to get their hands on it.
 Today, cyber attacks through email are a big problem, and getting bigger – almost 1% of all emails are malicious (roughly 2 billion per day).
 Whether it’s annoying spam, or more severe threats like phishing and malware – poor email security threatens small businesses.